Skip to main content

 Treat this as a pattern, not a scientific benchmark.
 Community threads and case studies from the research pack (Builder.io, Trickle) converge on a similar shape when developers run the same small task in both tools:

-- Windsurf Cascade: Faster per turn with SWE-1.5.
+• Devin Desktop (Agent Command Center): Faster per turn with SWE-1.6.
 Slightly more prompting to reach the same cross-file state, but each iteration feels snappier.
-Fewer credits consumed on equivalent work.
+Optionally hands the same task to a Devin Cloud agent for a fully async run.
+Fewer credits consumed on local equivalent work.

 The honest conclusion: on a toy app, it's a coin flip.
 On a real codebase, try both for a full workweek before signing an annual invoice.